realthunder/asm3-wiki/Core-Changes.md

 These navigation command is best used together with the following new tree view options, activated by tree view context menu, _Tree view options_
-* Sync Selection, scroll the tree view to the selected item
+* _Sync Selection_, scroll the tree view to the selected item
-* Sync view, auto activate the document of the selected item
+* _Sync view_, auto activate the document of the selected item

 Python user code can easily implement navigation command as follow,
 * Call `Selection.pushSelStack()` to save the current selection for backing,